Social Library, Volume 72

 In each edition of the Social Library, we highlight posts from innovative libraries we follow on Facebook.
 This week we're featuring libraries that host summer lunches, a media lab, fitness classes for seniors, a daily book giveaway, and a number of libraries who have taken the #MannequinChallenge.
 We hope you are inspired by these libraries and try some of these approaches to serving your community's needs and interests.
 If you'd like to see your library featured in the Social Library series, please let us know via firstname.lastname@example.org or find us on Facebook.

 - Eudora Public Library in Kansas shared this simple infographic (above) to illustrate the impact of donations to their Feeding Eudora program.
 This past summer the library provided, with local support, 12 free lunches to hundreds of children in the community.
 For 2017, the library is planning free lunches for 38 days of the summer!
-This story and video provide more information on the Eudora program, and this Public Libraries Online article provides information on other libraries with summer meal programing.
+This Public Libraries Online article provides information on other libraries with summer meal programming.

 - We've really enjoyed the #MannequinChallenge videos libraries have posted in recent weeks!
 Here are a few we thought you'd enjoy seeing: